 - Why your customer wants to buy a product in the first place

-- What emotions they are having to prompt the purchase.
+- What emotions do they have to prompt the purchase?

 - Pain points they are experiencing.

-You can then solve these problems within the product copy and elaborate on the reasons why they are interested to begin with.
+You can then solve these problems within the product copy and elaborate on the reasons why they are interested.

 Since today we’re talking about regular product pages, I highly recommend that you take advantage of bullet points when writing descriptions.